hasuwini77/film-game/readme.md

 - if 3 guesses fails, a hint comes

 - if User guess the film before 5 Guess - Winner else Loser

+New version
+- Add regex for verification of directors
+- Find a way to add a while loop, perhaps a new logic or newgame logic